xakep666/ps3netsrv-go/README.md

 Config file location is `/etc/ps3netsrv-go/config.ini`.
 Data location is `/srv/ps3data`.
 Service is running under separate user `ps3netsrv`.

+### Windows
+To run as a service it's recommended to use [NSSM](https://nssm.cc/usage).
+It allows to specify user, startup args and environment variables.

 ## Performance tips
 * Connect your console to the network using ethernet cable.
 To achieve maximum performance server and console should be connected with 1Gbps network.